 http://nvlpubs.nist.gov/nistpubs/specialpublications/NIST.sp.800-162.pdf

-[i14.14] TS-0003Security Solutions (draft)
+[i.14] TS-0003: "Security Solutions " V2.3.0.

-[i15.15] IETF RFC6749: The OAuth 2.0 Authorization Framework, October 2012
+[i.15] IETF RFC 6749: "The OAuth 2.0 Authorization Framework", October 2012.

-3 Definitions, symbols, abbreviations and acronyms
+3 Definitions and abbreviations

 3.1 Definitions

-For the purposes of the present document, the terms and definitions given in i.2[i.2] and the following apply:
+For the purposes of the present document, the terms and definitions given in TR-0004 [i.2] and the following apply:

-endtoend Security: service provided by the M2M System to M2M Applications that establishes trusted security credentials to secure connections between applicative entities, independently of other parties involved.
+end-to-end Security: service provided by the M2M System to M2M Applications that establishes trusted security credentials to secure connections between applicative entities, independently of other parties involved.

-Hardware Security Module (HSM): a separate and tamper resistant physical computing device, e.g. as defined in i.7[i.7] and i.8[i.8], able to perform security procedures related to oneM2M Service functions.
-The HSM is used within the M2M Device or M2M Gateway and is different from a Server-HSM used within a network infrastructure node/component.
+Hardware Security Module (HSM): separate and tamper resistant physical computing device, e.g. as defined in ETSI TS 102 221 [i.7] and ETSI TS 102 671 [i.8], able to perform security procedures related to oneM2M Service functions.

+NOTE: The HSM is used within the M2M Device or M2M Gateway and is different from a Server-HSM used within a network infrastructure node/component.

 long-term service-layer key: key used for service-layer relevant security operations.

-The key is valid permanently or for a significant period of time, i.e. no temporarily derived key material.
+NOTE: The key is valid permanently or for a significant period of time, i.e. no temporarily derived key material.

-pseudonym: alias identity within the context of the Pseudonymity service defined in ISO/IEC 15408 i.9[i.9]
+pseudonym: alias identity within the context of the Pseudonymity service defined in ISO/IEC 15408 [i.9]

 security mechanism: process (or a device incorporating such a process) that can be used in a system to implement a security service that is provided by or within the system